Documentation

 This method may raise exceptions.

-If there exists an unexhausted iterator over the keys of d, raises RuntimeError.
+If there exists an unexhausted iterator over the items, keys or values of d, raises RuntimeError.

 from pysorteddict import *